-The following table sets forth the remuneration of executive Directors and senior management by band for the year ended 31 December 2021:
+The following table sets forth the remuneration of executive Directors and senior management by band for the Reporting Period:

 HK\$

 Nil to HK\$1,000,000 HK\$1,000,001 to HK\$2,000,000

 Remuneration policy

 The remuneration policy of the Group for the Directors and senior management was based on their experience, level of responsibility and general market conditions.
 Any discretionary bonus and/or other merit payments are linked to the performance of the Group and the individual performance of each of the executive Directors and senior management.